mb-BCA/SiReNetA/README.md

 # SiReNetA

 > NOTE!
 Current version is an "*alpha - development*" for testing and validation.
-Several changes expected until release of version 1.0 (expected April 2024, stay tuned).
-If only interested in the *leaky-cascade* canonical model (multivariate Ornstein-Uhlenbeck), we recommend to continue using the *[NetDynFlow](https://github.com/mb-BCA/NetDynFlow)* package.
-Upon release of version 1.0, *SiReNetA* will supersede the *NetDynFlow* package.
+Heavy changes expected until release of version 1.0, expected end of April 2024.
+Stay tuned or follow @GZamora_Lopez in Twitter.

+> If only interested in the *leaky-cascade* canonical model (multivariate Ornstein-Uhlenbeck), for now, we recommend to continue using the *[NetDynFlow](https://github.com/mb-BCA/NetDynFlow)* package until *SiReNetA* supersedes *NetDynFlow*.

 **Sitmulus-Response Network Analysis (SiReNetA)** : A library for the study of complex networks in the light of canonical propagation models.